sutta » mn » Majjhima Nikāya 91

 Sattussado kho pana so bhavaṁ gotamo …

-He is rounded in seven places.
+He has bulging muscles in seven places.

 Sīhapubbaddhakāyo kho pana so bhavaṁ gotamo …